relay-tools/react-relay-network-modern/README.md

 Network Layer for Relay Classic can be found [here](https://github.com/nodkz/react-relay-network-layer).

+Migration guide from v1 to v2 can be found [here](https://github.com/nodkz/react-relay-network-modern/releases/tag/v2.0.0).

 `ReactRelayNetworkModern` can be used in browser, react-native or node server for rendering.
 Under the hood this module uses global `fetch` method.
 So if your client is too old, please import explicitly proper polyfill to your code (eg. `whatwg-fetch`, `node-fetch` or `fetch-everywhere`).

 Install